Archway Cookies: Swanson Home Style Cookies

-In 1936, Harold and Ruth Swanson began baking soft oatmeal cookies and doughnuts out of their home's garage in Battle Creek.
+In 1936, Harold and Ruth Swanson began baking soft oatmeal cookies and doughnuts in their home's garage in Battle Creek.
 By the late 1940s, they had discontinued baking doughnuts to focus on cookies.
 They had 15 different varieties of cookies by 1949.
-In the 1950's they licensed their cookie recipes and began selling baking franchises in Indiana, Wisconsin, and Canada.
+In the 1950s they licensed their cookie recipes and began selling baking franchises in Indiana, Wisconsin, and Canada.

 Change of name to Archway Cookies and expansion

-In 1954, Swanson, a maker of frozen dinners, sued Swanson cookies for name infringement.
-As part of a settlement, the Swansons agreed to change the name of their bakery company to Archway Cookies.
-The name 'Archway' was chosen by Harold and Ruth because the original Swanson cookie labels featured an arch above the name.
-The same arch design was retained on the first generation Archway cookie label designs.

-Throughout the 1950s, Archway continued to grow and sell more franchises.
-At the height of its franchise expansion, Archway Cookies were being manufactured nationally by 33 separate bakeries, whose territories were generally drawn along state boundaries.
+The Swansons changed their company name in 1954 to avoid trademark confusion with C.A.
+Swanson and Sons, which had just begun the national roll-out of their frozen meal line.
+Archway was chosen for the company's new name, taking its name from the arch motif featured as a part of the original Swanson cookie packaging.
+The company's licensing agreements continued to grow, with 33 bakeries packaging and marketing Archway cookies, usually within their own states.

 Archway's flagship varieties were Oatmeal, Date-Filled Oatmeal, Frosty Lemon, Molasses and Pecan Ice Box, with Oatmeal varieties accounting for 30 percent of product sales.
 The company emphasized its homemade and fresh approach to baking cookies, and often used the term 'Archway Homestyle Cookies'.
 Most varieties were packaged in two stacks of six large cookies and wrapped in clear cellophane with a freshness code printed on the front label.
-Many varieties, such as Ruth's Golden Oatmeal, were 'state fair winning' recipes, selected from entries to company-sponsored baking competitions.
+Multiple varieties, such as Ruth's Golden Oatmeal, were 'state fair winning' recipes, selected from entries to company-sponsored baking competitions.
 Archway's product line quickly expanded to several dozen varieties, including Peanut Jumble, Rocky Road, Mississippi Mud Cake, Fudge Nut Bar, German Chocolate, Black Walnut Ice Box, Date Nut Bar, Iced Spice, New Orleans Cake, Pineapple Filled, Sour Cream, Soft Sugar, and Cookie Jar Hermit.